Online Learning and Optimization for Queues with Unknown Demand Curve and Service Distribution: Convergence Rate and Regret Analysis

 \begin{proposition}[Estimation Errors of System Performance] Under Assumptions \ref{assmpt: uniform} and \ref{assmpt: light tail}, for any $T_k>0$, the bias and mean square error of $\hat{f}^G(\mu_l,p_l)$, conditional on $\mathcal{G}_l$, have the following bounds: \begin{enumerate} \item Bias \item Mean square error

-\end{enumerate} where $\theta_1 \equiv \min(\gamma, \theta_0\underline{\mu}/2) $ and $\gamma$ and $K_M$ are two positive and universal constants that are independent of $l, T_k, W_l(0), \mu_l$ and $p_l$. \end{proposition} The proof of Proposition \ref{prop: estimation error} is given in Section \ref{sec: proofs}, where the details of the two constants $\gamma$ and $K_M$ are also specified.
+\end{enumerate} where $\theta_1 \equiv \min(\gamma, \theta_0\underline{\mu}/2) $ , and $\gamma$ and $K_M$ are two positive constants that are independent of $l, T_k, W_l(0), \mu_l$ and $p_l$. \end{proposition} The proof of Proposition \ref{prop: estimation error} is given in Section \ref{sec: proofs}, where the specification of the two constants $\gamma$ and $K_M$ are given in \eqref{eq: gamma choice} and \eqref{eq: KM} respectively.
 The key step in the proof is to bound the transient bias (from the steady-state distribution) and auto-correlation of the workload process $\{W_l(t):0\leq t\leq T_k\}$, utilizing an ergodicity analysis.
 This approach can be applied to other queueing models which share similar ergodicity properties, e.g., GI/GI/1 queue and stochastic networks \citep{blanchet2020rates}.

 Based on Proposition \ref{prop: estimation error}, we establish the following bounds on $B_k$ and $\mathcal{V}_k$ in terms of the algorithm hyperparameters $T_k$ and $\delta_k$. \begin{proposition}[Bounds for $B_k$ and $\mathcal{V}_k$] Under Assumptions \ref{assmpt: uniform} and \ref{assmpt: light tail}, the bias and variance of the gradient estimator satisfy